 In general, more restrictive juvenile release regulations allowed for higher target fishing mortality rates (Tables 4 and 5, F2022).
 This was because the TAC was filled faster for each sector in each year, either by a TAC reduction through overages, or the removal of the size regulation.
 Faster TAC fulfillment meant that fleets were off the water earlier, and release induced mortality was reduced through reduced effort.
 Indeed, the MP with the highest 2022 mortality rate after tuning to Objective 3 was the full retention (SP_frt) procedure, which counted sub-legal sized fish against the TAC.

 Those MPs that had higher harvest rates also had higher total value over the next 10 years (Tables 6 and 7), corresponding to their higher average catch.
-Income per tonne of fish was among MPs, with the exception of the full retention MP, which had a slightly lower value for direct trap and hook sablefish sectors, a large decrease of about 6 % (approx $1400 per tonne) for the trawl sector.
-This decrease in income per tonne of fish reflects the larger proportion of juveniles in the trawl catch, given of juvenile sized fish.
+Income per tonne of fish was very similar among MPs, with the exception of the full retention MP, which had a slightly lower value for direct trap and hook and line sablefish sectors, and a large decrease of about 6 % (approx $1400 per tonne) for the trawl sector.
+This decrease in income per tonne of fish reflects the larger proportion of juveniles in the trawl catch, given that the trawl fishery has higher selectivity of juvenile sized fish.

 Little visual difference in aggregate dynamics between the different cap sizes, given an allocation and amortization period (Figures 3/4).
 More difference is seen in the discarded value and the overages as a percentage of TAC (Figures 5/6).
 As expected, overages drop with less restrictive caps, but landed value remains similar (Figures 5/6, tables 6/7).
 Counter-intuitively, the highest total value fisheries across all sectors are the full retention.